 UK watchdog probes audits of Gupta-founded metal companies

-LONDON, May 4 (Reuters) - Britain's accounting watchdog said on Wednesday it has opened four investigations into audits by King & King of steel and aluminium companies founded by metals tycoon Sanjeev Gupta.
+LONDON, May 4 (Reuters) - Britain's accounting watchdog said on Wednesday it has opened four investigations into audits by King & King of steel and aluminium companies owned by metals tycoon Sanjeev Gupta's GFG Alliance.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))